Fourier algebras of parabolic subgroups: The Fourier and Fourier-Stieltjes algebra

 \section{The Fourier and Fourier-Stieltjes algebra}

-This section contains a brief description of the Fourier and Fourier-Stieltjes algebra of a locally compact group introduced by Eymard in \cite{eymard}.
-We refer to the original paper \cite{eymard} for more details.
+This section contains a brief description of the Fourier and Fourier-Stieltjes algebra of a locally compact group introduced by Eymard in \cite{MR0228628}.
+We refer to the original paper \cite{MR0228628} for more details.
 Let $G$ be a locally compact group equipped with a left Haar measure.
-By a representation of $G$ we always mean a continuous unitary representation of $G$ on some Hilbert space (except for the vector and spin representations in Section~\ref{sec:FF}).
-If $\pi$ is a unitary representation of $G$ on a Hilbert space $\mc H$, and $x,y\in\mc H$, then the continuous complex function
+By a representation of $G$ we always mean a strongly continuous unitary representation of $G$ on some Hilbert space.
+If $\pi$ is a representation of $G$ on a Hilbert space $\mc H$ and $x,y\in\mc H$, then the continuous complex function

 is a \emph{matrix coefficient} of $\pi$.
 The Fourier-Stieltjes algebra of $G$ is denoted $B(G)$ and consists of the complex linear span of continuous positive definite functions on $G$.
 It coincides with the set of all matrix coefficients of representations of $G$,